HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 2023-06-14       OTHER-2411         Joanie Harper                Corrected "An new" to "A new" per Jira ticket  https://jira.hl7.org/browse/OTHER-2411
 2023-06-14       OTHER-2616         Joanie Harper                Updated second option to 2) per Jira ticket https://jira.hl7.org/browse/OTHER-2616
 2023-06-29       OTHER-2558         Cooper Thompson              Split design background into a new document.
 Updated FHIR guidance with much more detail.
+2023-07-13       OTHER-2618         Cooper Thompson              Added guidance on the R4 backport extension for SPCU

 -->